Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces: Preliminaries

 The function $d_w: (Y \times X )^2 \to \mathbb R$ given by

 is a pseudometric.
 Hence, it induces an equivalence relation on $Y \times X$.
 By taking the quotient and then its completion we obtain a metric space denoted by $Y\times_wX$ and an induced distance denoted also by $d_w$.
-If $w_d(y)>0$ there is no abuse in denoting the elements of $Y\times_wX$ by $(y,x)$ with $y\in Y$ and $x\in X$, because points in the completion not coming from points in $Y\times X$ will be negligible with respect to the measure or $Y\times_wX$.
-The same holds for the set of $(y,x)$ such that $w_d(y)=0$.
+If $w_d(y)>0$ there is no abuse in denoting the elements of $Y\times_wX$ by $(y,x)$ with $y\in Y$ and $x\in X$, because points in the completion not coming from points in $Y\times X$ will be negligible with respect to the measure of $Y\times_wX$.
+The same holds for the set of elements $(y,x)$ that satisfy $w_d(y)=0$.

 The measure $m_w$ on $Y\times_wX$ is defined as

 for any Borel non-negative functions $f: X \to \mathbb R$ and $g: Y \to \mathbb R$.